ttuzz/ESP_Protobuf_python/README.md

 ![preview](assets/preview.gif)

-# ESP8266 Protobuf Seri Haberleşme
+# ESP8266 Protobuf Serial Communication

-Kısa tanım
+## Overview
-- Bu proje, bir PyQt5 GUI ile ESP8266 (PlatformIO + Arduino) arasındaki Protobuf tabanlı seri iletişimi gösterir.
-Mesajlar Nanopb ile ESP tarafında kodlanır/çözülür ve basit bir çerçeve (0xAA 0x55 + 16-bit uzunluk + payload) kullanılır.
+- This project demonstrates Protobuf-based serial communication between a PyQt5 GUI and ESP8266 (PlatformIO + Arduino).
+Messages are encoded/decoded on the ESP side using Nanopb, with a simple frame format (0xAA 0x55 + 16-bit length + payload).

-Ne işe yarar
+## How it works
-- GUI (PC) kısmi güncellemeler gönderir (ör. sensör sıcaklığı).
-ESP gelen veriyi kendi `device_state` nesnesine birleştirir/üst yazar ve hem anında cevap hem de periyodik durum mesajları yollar.
-Bu sayede GUI her zaman son durumu alır.
+- The GUI (PC) sends partial updates (e.g., sensor temperature).
+The ESP merges/overwrites incoming data into its own `device_state` object and sends both immediate responses and periodic status messages.
+This ensures the GUI always receives the latest state.

-Hızlı kullanım
+## Quick Start
-1. `assets/preview.gif` dosyasını proje kökünde `assets` adlı bir klasör oluşturarak koyun.
-GIF otomatik olarak README başında gösterilecektir.
+1. Place the `assets/preview.gif` file in an `assets` folder at the project root.
+The GIF will be automatically displayed at the top of the README.
-2. Seri port ayarını `platformio.ini` içindeki `upload_port` ve `monitor_speed` (varsayılan: COM6, 115200) ile kontrol edin.
+2. Check serial port settings in `platformio.ini` with `upload_port` and `monitor_speed` (default: COM6, 115200).
-3. Python GUI için:
+3. For Python GUI:
-   - `py_scripts/gui.py` dosyasını çalıştırın (gerekiyorsa önce sanal ortamda `pip install -r requirements.txt` veya `pip install pyqt5 protobuf pyserial`).
+   - Run `py_scripts/gui.py` (install dependencies first if needed: `pip install -r requirements.txt` or `pip install pyqt5 protobuf pyserial` in a virtual environment).
-4. Firmware için:
+4. For Firmware:
-   - PlatformIO ile derleyip ESP'ye yükleyin: proje kökünde `platformio run --target upload` (VSCode PlatformIO görevlerini kullanabilirsiniz).
+   - Compile and upload to ESP using PlatformIO: `platformio run --target upload` from project root (you can also use VSCode PlatformIO tasks).
-5. Seri monitörde (COM6) hem çerçeveli protobuf akışını hem de debug mesajlarını (USB Serial) görebilirsiniz.
+5. In the serial monitor (COM6), you can see both framed protobuf stream and debug messages (USB Serial).

-Notlar
+## Notes
-- Eğer `assets/preview.gif` yoksa README başında boş bir resim bağlantısı görünebilir; GIF'i `assets/preview.gif` olarak ekleyin veya dosya yolunu README içinde güncelleyin.
+- If `assets/preview.gif` doesn't exist, you may see an empty image link at the top of the README; add the GIF as `assets/preview.gif` or update the file path in the README.
-- `proto` dosyaları ve nanopb üretimi `py_scripts/proto.bat` ile desteklenir; Windows ortamında `protoc` ve `protoc-gen-nanopb.exe` bulunmalıdır.
+- `proto` files and nanopb generation are supported via `py_scripts/proto.bat`; `protoc` and `protoc-gen-nanopb.exe` should be available in Windows environment.

-İletişim
+## Support
-- Daha fazla yardım isterseniz, seri çıktılarından ilgili log satırlarını kopyalayıp gönderin; decode/merge adımlarına göre yardımcı olurum.
+- If you need more help, copy and send relevant log lines from serial output; I can help with decode/merge steps.